Congratulations to the Best of Fest Winner

-The Northbrook International Children’s Film Festival will showcase 11 captivating short films from 8 countries that celebrate the power of sharing.
-This year's festival features 6 Chicago premieres and a Zoom afterparty for audience members and film directors!
+On November 7, the Northbrook International Children’s Film Festival showcased 11 captivating short films from 8 different countries, as well as a Zoom afterparty for audience members and film directors.

-The International Children’s Film Festival is an exclusive film experience that showcases award-winning films from around the world designed to stimulate the imagination of parents and children alike.
-After watching the films at home on Saturday, attendees will be invited to join a Zoom afterparty with some of the film directors!
-The directors who will attend include Virginia Abramovich and her daughter, Ana, who is the main character in the film (Little Questions, Canada), Leandro Tadashi (Ba, Brazil) and Elena Walf (Bat Time, Germany).
+Each year, the International Children’s Film Festival showcases award-winning short films from around the world designed to stimulate the imagination of parents and children alike.
+After watching the films at home, attendees were invited to join a Zoom afterparty with some of the film directors, including Virginia Abramovich and her daughter, Ana, who is the main character in the film (Little Questions, Canada), Leandro Tadashi (Ba, Brazil) and Elena Walf (Bat Time, Germany).

-Co-hosted by the Chicago-based International Children’s Media Center, the festival will showcase eleven captivating and culturally rich films from eight different countries, including South Korea, Germany, and Brazil.
-With the theme "Caring and Sharing," it will feature six Chicago premieres and highlights short films that explore the enduring themes of empathy, understanding, and friendship despite barriers of all kinds.
+Co-hosted by the Chicago-based International Children’s Media Center, the festival showcased eleven captivating and culturally rich films from eight different countries, including South Korea, Germany, and Brazil.
+With the theme "Caring and Sharing," it featured six Chicago premieres and highlighted short films that explore the enduring themes of empathy, understanding, and friendship despite barriers of all kinds.
 Children and adults alike will resonate with these unique films and their themes that illustrate just how important it is to care for one another.

 The International Children’s Film Festival not only provides quality entertainment to young audiences.
 It offers them global perspectives and teaches them to develop healthy screening habits, according to Nicole Dreiske, curator and author of The Upside of Digital Devices: How to Make Your Child More Screen Smart, Literate, and Emotionally Intelligent.

-The final film, Little Questions features poignant interviews by a seven-year-old girl who is searching for a way to end war.
+The final film, Little Questions, featured poignant interviews by a seven-year-old girl who is searching for a way to end war.
 Director Virginia Abramovich says, “Thank you so much for screening the film and for bringing this very important topic into public discussion at this time.”

 “At a time when we’re seeing so much conflict and concern, the Library is delighted to bring Northbrook families this special film program, showing how shared experiences and caring for one another can bring us closer,” says Northbrook Library Youth Services Manager, Kelly Durov.